Farrel225/Voice-Based_Gender-Age_Detection/README.md

 TensorFlow (Keras): Used to:
 Define the DataGenerator to feed the 72,000+ .npy files to the model in small batches (to save RAM).
-Build the hybrid CNN+LSTM model architecture.
+Build the hybrid CNN+RNN model architecture.
 Train the model.
 Use ModelCheckpoint and EarlyStopping callbacks to save the best-performing model (best_voice_model.h5).
 scikit-learn: Used to LabelEncoder (to convert text labels like 'female' or 'twenties' into numbers) and to calculate class_weight to handle the imbalanced dataset (e.g., more '20s' voices than '60s').

 3. Application (Main.py)
 - Streamlit: Used to build the entire interactive web application and user interface.